 - Can customers bank easily and completely through their preferred channel?
 Banks need to reimagine and digitize existing processes both for customers and employees across branches, contact centers, apps and websites.

 - Can banks comply with policies and oversight easier now than before?
-Have they leveraged the power of mobile, biometrics, security to make banking easier and more secure?
+Have they leveraged the power of mobile, biometrics, and security to make banking easier and more secure?

 Digital transformation won’t stand the test of time with customers today if they still need to bounce from one channel to another — whether it’s filling out and signing forms, providing supporting documents, or verifying their identity.